Select BITR Apparel On Sale. Shop Now

 Stack Height/Drop

 I mean, what list of Asics shoes would be complete without the cream of the crop?
 This pair is probably what you’ve been waiting for, and now it’s time to dig in.
-Let’s get one thing straight, though — this should really be the Metaspeed Sky 2 and Edge 2, given the number of changes.
-It’s also technically the third attempt at a carbon-plated racer from ASICS (remember the Metaracer?).
+Let’s get one thing straight, though — this should really be the Metaspeed Sky 3 and Edge 3 because they’re the third generation of shoes.
+Instead, we have a fitting tribute to the upcoming Olympic Games.

-The MetaSpeed Sky+ features even more nylon-based Flytefoam Blast Turbo foam in the midsole.
-It picked up 4% more foam while the Edge+ packed in 16% extra.
+Both shoes actually have the same amount of bouncy FlyteFoam Tubro Plus in the midsole, a barely legal 39.5 mm in the heel and 34.5 mm in the forefoot.
 Think of a Fast & Furious NOS-turbocharged version of the same foam used in the Novablast line.
 It’s light, bouncy, and smooth, and it’s as close to the Alphafly feeling as you can get.
-Asics has also toyed with the carbon fiber plate itself, moving it higher in the stack for even greater compression and bounce.
-On the Metaspeed Edge+, Asics moved the plate lower to assist in stabilization and provide more of a kick forward.
+Asics has also toyed with the carbon fiber plate itself, moving it higher in the stack of the Sky Paris for even greater compression and bounce.
+On the Metaspeed Edge Paris, Asics moved the plate lower to assist in stabilization and provide more of a kick forward.

 The AsicsGrip outsole is, well, super grippy and excels in wet conditions.
 The quality rubber outsole pairs perfectly with the wild midsole for a tame ride.
 The thin, one-piece mesh upper breathes incredibly well.
 It’s light on the foot and the environment, as it’s made of 100% recycled material.
 This environmentally conscious racer is here to save the world and shatter PRs.